MIROC-DOC/model_description/md_en/p-grav.md

 ### Gravitational Wave Resistance Scheme Overview

-The gravitational wave resistance scheme is,
-Excited by sub-grid scale terrain
-The upward momentum flux of the gravitational wave is represented, The horizontal wind deceleration associated with its convergence is calculated.
-The main input data are: east-west wind $u$, north-south wind $v$, and temperature $T$, The output data is the time rate of change for the east-west and north-south winds,
-$\partial u/\partial t, \partial v/\partial t$, is.
+The gravitational wave resistance scheme represents the upward momentum flux of the gravitational waves induced by sub-grid scale topography and calculates the horizontal wind deceleration associated with its convergence.
+The main input data are east-west wind ($u$), north-south wind ($v$), and temperature ($T$), and the output data are the rates of temporal variation of east-west wind and north-south wind, $\partial u/\partial t, \partial v/\partial t$.

 The outline of the calculation procedure is as follows.

-1. the momentum flux at the ground surface.
- Dispersion of surface altitude,
- The horizontal wind speed at the lowest level, stratification stability, etc.
+The momentum flux at the ground surface is calculated from the dispersion of surface height, the horizontal wind speed at the lowest level, and the stratification stability.

-2. consider the upward propagation of gravitational waves with momentum fluxes.
- Momentum fluxes are determined from the critical fluid number If the critical flux is exceeded,
- Suppose a breaking wave occurs and the flux is at its critical value.
+We consider the upward propagation of gravitational waves with momentum fluxes.
+If the momentum flux exceeds the critical fluid number, the momentum flux is determined by the critical fluid number, then breaking waves occur and the flux becomes the critical value of the momentum flux.

-3. according to the convergence of the momentum flux at each layer.
+3. compute the time evolution of the horizontal wind as the momentum flux converges in each layer.
- Calculate the time variation of the horizontal wind.

 ### Relationship between local fluid number and momentum flux

-The gravitational waves of surface origin
-Given the vertical flux of horizontal momentum,
-Flux at a certain altitude $\tau$ and
-Local Fluid Number $F_L = NH/U$ and ,
+Considering the vertical flux of horizontal momentum due to surface-derived gravitational waves, the difference between the flux ($\tau$) and the local fluid number ($F_L = NH/U$) at a certain altitude is

 $$
    F_L = \left(